 And why wouldn’t they?
 Adding cosmetic injectables to the services you offer can only maximize your income potential!
 Plus, getting your Botox certification can also be a quick and easy way to earn CE/CME credits.
 Many of the National Laser Institute’s students finish our course in as little as just one weekend.

-During our CME Hybrid Online Cosmetic Injections Course, you will receive online classroom and demonstrations on Botox, dermal fillers, off label Botox and fillers, PRP, sclerotherapy, Kybella, and PDO threads.
+During our CE/CME Online Cosmetic Injections Course, you will receive online classroom and demonstrations on Botox, dermal fillers, off label Botox and fillers, PRP, sclerotherapy, Kybella, and PDO threads.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning about the Best Jobs in Health and Beauty Industry!

 Pursue Jobs in Health and Beauty Industry at a Medical Aesthetician School Near You